Raise a Smart Kid Who Loves to Learn

 By contrast, parents who tell kids "You're so smart!" undermine a growth mindset.
 When the child finds herself challenged, she assumes that if she were smart, the task or lesson wouldn't be so hard.
 She wonders if she isn't so smart, and she may give up rather than look bad to her parents, or even to herself.
 Feeling challenged becomes too uncomfortable.

 Parents who want to facilitate a growth mindset might say "You are working so hard at that; slowly but surely you're getting it!"
 The child learns that her own determination will determine her success.
 Feeling challenged begins to feel motivating.

 "Sure, this is hard," we can tell our children.
 "But you can do hard things!
-I'll support you!"
+I'm right here to support you!"

 One way that children learn a growth mindset is through play.
 As Albert Einstein said, "Play is the highest form of research."

 When young children play, they're motivated to push through obstacles to accomplish their goals.
 That helps them develop a growth mindset and the ability to manage themselves to overcome challenges.
 They learn that challenges can be fun, rather than intimidating, and that hard work combined with a curious attitude can help them reach big goals.